Vietnamese Pork Meatballs in Tomato Sauce (Xiu Mai)

 2. You can also eat it alongside a baguette with a bowl of meatballs in tomato sauce on the side.
 Tear a piece of the baguette and dip it into a warm bowl of Xiu Mai meatballs.
 This style is often served as a Vietnamese breakfast.

-Xíu Mại is a Vietnamese dish of steamed or boiled pork meatballs made with ground pork, jicama, and optionally ground shrimp, simmered in a sweet and savory tomato sauce.
+A popular Vietnamese pork meatballs simmered in a sweet and savory tomato sauce.
 Enjoy it in a Bánh Mì sandwich or simply with a baguette and a warm bowl of meatballs on the side for dipping.

 Ingredients